Temporary Resident Visa (TRV) – Canada Tourist Visa

-Citizens of around 150 other countries need to apply to the Canadian visa office in their home country for a Canada tourist visa.
-The visa is also called a temporary resident visa (TRV).
-You can find full details on the website maintained by Immigration and Citizenship Canada, (CIC) including office addresses and the latest requirements.
+Citizens of around 150 other countries need to apply to the Canadian visa office in their home country for a temporary resident visa (TRV).
+Find full details on the website maintained by Immigration and Citizenship Canada, (CIC) including office addresses and the latest requirements.

-You must arrive in Canada on or before the expiry date on your visa.
+You must arrive in Canada on or before the expiry date of your visa.

-How long can I stay with a Canada Tourist Visa?
+How long can I stay in Canada on a temporary residence visa?

-A Canada Tourist Visa allows you to stay in Canada for six months and can be extended within Canada for the maximum of twelve months.
+A tourist visa allows you to stay in Canada for six months and can be extended within Canada for the maximum of twelve months.
 Find out how to extend our stay as a visitor.

-Does a Canada Tourist Visa allow me to work?
+Does a temporary residence visa allow me to work?

 - NO, a Canada tourist visa does not allow you to work!
-If you wish to work in Canada you must apply for a Canadian Working Visa.
+If you wish to work in Canada you must apply for a work visa.